nearform/autopsy/Readme.md

 sudo npm install -g autopsy
 ```

-This will install autopsy on the system and immediately
+This will install autopsy on the system, download smartos
-setup a smartos vm in virtual box.
-The install will take
+virtual machine assets and setup a smartos vm in virtual box.

-a long time.
+The VM assets download is ~450mb, in testing on a fairly decent
+connection, setup from start to finish (not including npm dep installs)
+takes around 1.5 minutes.
+This is because we're using multithreaded
+downloading and host the assets on S3.

 Once finished the following executables will be available